-For many people, the sleeve is appealing because it is not quite as drastic as a bypass and yet it does not involve an implant like the banding procedure.
-With the sleeve gastrectomy, there is NO dumping syndrome because there is no re-routing of any intestines.
+For many people, the gastric sleeve surgery is appealing because it is not quite as drastic as a bypass and yet it does not involve an implant like the banding procedure.
+With the sleeve gastrectomy, there is NO dumping syndrome because there is no re-routing of the intestines.

-With a sleeve, you should expect to stay in the hospital 2 to 3 nights.
+With a sleeve, you should expect to stay in the hospital 1 or 2 nights.
 Your immediate goals in the hospital after surgery are to walk frequently and to do breathing exercises using a special tool called an incentive spirometer.
 In addition, we will give you some blood-thinning medication to prevent blood clots.
-You will receive this medication every 12 hours while you are in the hospital, and occasionally for a few weeks after discharge.
-Patients are usually allowed to begin to sip on liquids 6-8 hours after surgery.
+Patients are usually allowed to begin to sip on liquids a few hours after surgery.

-DAY 2 Goal: Transition completely from IV fluids and medications to oral intake and liquid pain medicine.
-We use the On-Q pain buster system which delivers long-acting lidocaine into the incision sites so the pain will be very well controlled.
+Post-op day 1 Goal: Transition completely from IV fluids and medications to oral intake and liquid pain medicine.
+We use a special 3 day local anesthetic in the tiny incision sites so the pain will be very well controlled.